start the journey home to wellness & wholeness

 (8) Sweating is very effective for detoxing since our skin is the largest organ.
 So physical activity, steam or (hyperthermia), and other methods of sweating are important.
 Infrared saunas are a non-invasive therapy that possesses the ability to enter the body to a depth of about three inches and warm up the muscles tissues as well as internal organs, thereby facilitating the elimination of all types of toxins.
 Compared to conventional saunas that use steam and air, infrared saunas are more effective.
 When the detoxification is done through the skin, it also helps to avoid a potential 'healing crisis'.

 (9) Dry skin brushing (body scrub) removes dead skin, boosts circulation, and stimulates the lymphatic waste system thus helping remove wastes and toxins from the body.
 Using a natural dry brush or scrub, brush daily using gentle pressure and towards your heart .
 Your skin should be pink, not red, afterwards.

 (10) Breathing deeply also removes harmful toxins in the body through the lungs so breathing slowly, mindfully, and deeply is important.
 The WimHof breathing exercise has many health benefits.

-(11) Express, rather than repress, your feelings in a safe place verbally, by writing or drawing, or through sound or physical movement.
+(11) Express, rather than repress, your feelings/emotions in a safe place verbally, by writing or drawing, or through sound or physical movement.
 It's a kind of emotional detox that removes harmful energy blocks.
 Or use the emotional freedom technique (EFT).

 (Air Pollution, Light Pollution, EMF Pollution, Noise Pollution)